tide-foundation/tidecloak-playground/README.md

 # TideCloak developer capability playground

 Open this Codespace to see what building **without breach anxiety** feels like.
-TideCloak is an Identity & Access Management system that locks your platforms data, identities and access rights with keys no-one will ever hold - Not admins, vendors, users, or even us.
+TideCloak is an Identity & Access Management system that locks your platform's data, identities and access rights with keys no-one will ever hold - Not admins, vendors, users, or even us.

 TideCloak layers its decentralized Cybersecurity Fabric on top of [Keycloak](https://www.keycloak.org/) (Red Hat's battle-tested open-source IAM), so you keep the standard OpenID/OAuth toolkit while gaining verifiable immunity to credential theft, mis-configuration, and insider abuse.